-On November 15, 2002, a second prisoner, Abd Al-Rahim Al-Nashiri, was brought to facility. psychologist/interrogators immediately began using EITs, and Al-Nashiri reportedly provided lead information about other terrorists during the first day of interrogation.
+On November 15, 2002, a second prisoner, Abd Al-Rahim Al-Nashiri, was brought to (b)(1). (b)(3) facility.
+The two psychologist/interrogators immediately began using EITs, and Al-Nashiri reportedly provided lead information about other terrorists during the first day of interrogation.
 On the twelfth day, the psychologist/interrogators applied the waterboard on two occasions, without achieving any results.
 Other EITs continued to be used, and the subject eventually become compliant.
-2002, both Al-Nashiri and Abu Zubaydah were moved to another CIA black site, Report at ¶ 76.
+On December 2002, both Al-Nashiri and Abu Zubaydah were moved to another CIA black site, code-named (b)(1).(b)(3) CIA OIG Report at 76.